John C. Sherwood

 As a teenager in the mid-1960s, Sherwood wrote a column, "Miscellaneous," for Top Hat, published by Magical Youths International, and his writings prompted Foster to ask him to begin writing for The New Tops.
 In the 1970s, Sherwood wrote two books published by Micky Hades, "The Conjurer's Calculator" and "The Circuited Sorcerer."

-To audiences, Sherwood is notable for his hundreds of mentalism performances in the character of Sherlock Holmes from 1987 to the present, and has spent more time "in character" as Holmes than any other living actor.
+To audiences, Sherwood was notable for his hundreds of mentalism performances in the character of Sherlock Holmes from 1987 through 2017 - chiefly at Union City, Mich.-based Victorian Villa Inn as well as in 10 U.S. States as well as in the United Kingdom; he has spent more time "in character" as Holmes than any other living actor, according to Sherlockian historians.
 Among magicians, Sherwood has been best known as a writer, often of brief biographies of fellow performers, first for The New Tops and later for Vibrations, the publication of the Psychic Entertainers Association.

-Sherwood lived in Michigan from 1950 until 1999, when he moved to Pennsylvania, near Philadelphia, while working in Delaware.
-In 2010, Sherwood moved from Pennsylvania to Fort Gratiot, Michigan; in early 2011 he moved to Union City, Michigan; and in late 2013 he moved back to his hometown of Marshall, Michigan.
-He was a 40-year employee of Gannett Co. newspapers and in 2012 he began work in public relation for Oaklawn Hospital in Marshall, Michigan, returning to Gannett Co. in mid-2014.
+Sherwood lived in Michigan from 1950 until 1999, working chiefly for The Battle Creek Enquirer.
+He lived Pennsylvania near Philadelphia while employed as a journalist for Delaware's largest newspaper, The News Journal.
+In 2010, Sherwood moved from Pennsylvania to Fort Gratiot, Michigan, while working as an assistant city editor for The Times Herald of Port Huron; in early 2011 he moved to Union City, Michigan; and in late 2013 he moved back to his hometown of Marshall, Michigan.
+He was a 40-year employee of Gannett Co. newspapers and in 2012 he began work in public relation for Oaklawn Hospital in Marshall, Michigan, returning to Gannett Co. in mid-2014, retiring shortly afterward.
+He has continued to freelance as a writer and entertainer through his own company, MysteryVisits Communications.

-Sherwood is a member of the board of directors of the American Museum of Magic.
+In addition to board membership with Michigan theatrical organizations, Sherwood is a member of the board of directors of the American Museum of Magic as well as The Franke Center for the Arts and Great Escape Stage Company.
 He is a member of the Society of American Magicians, the Psychic Entertainers Association and the International Brotherhood of Magicians (Order of Merlin), having been active in the IBM's Neil Foster Ring 89.